cruxlang/crux/design/ffi.md

 ## Objects

-Sneak is not particularly object-oriented, but the browser API and popular JS frameworks are.
-Sneak affords a simple way to use these APIs.
+Crux is not particularly object-oriented, but the browser API and popular JS frameworks are.
+Crux affords a simple way to use these APIs.

-Sneak records map exactly to JS objects.
+Crux records map exactly to JS objects.
 Further, if an attribute of a record is a function, applying that function is guaranteed to generate valid JS for a method call. (ie `this` will be properly set to a reference to the record)

 There is a small sleight of hand going on here as we promise to the compiler that a value has properties which are actually properties of the object's prototype.
-Sneak itself has no particular awareness of JS prototypes.
+Crux itself has no particular awareness of JS prototypes.

-For instance, the following code can be used to fabricate an `XMLHttpRequest` object in Sneak.
+For instance, the following code can be used to fabricate an `XMLHttpRequest` object in Crux.

 ```js
 data jsffi ReadyState {